DawnScience/dawn-doc/org.dawnsci.documentation.user/html/_sources/1d_tools.txt

 Trace Plotting Tools (1D)
 =========================

 Dawn supplies a variety of tools for interacting with 1-dimensional data (traces apposed to images).
-These tools are access by clicking on drop down arrow next to the Spanner icon (shown below) in the plot view toolbar.
+These tools are access by clicking on drop down arrow next to the wrench/spanner icon (shown below) in the plot view toolbar.
 After selecting a tool the icon changes to reflect the chosen tool.

 .. image:: images/plot-tool-any.png